cernops/puppet-slurm/README.md

   Integer $slurmdbd_port = 6819,
 )
 ```
-Setup the firewall for the dbnode type.
+Define the port used for DB communication on the DB node.

 ## slurm::headnode
 ```
 class slurm::headnode ()
 ```
-Setup, configure and installs the headnode type.
+Setup, configure and install the headnode.

 ### slurm::headnode::setup